thomaschaplin/zoom-tab-killer/README.md

 ## Usage

 Simply join a Zoom meeting using a link, and the extension will take care of closing the associated tab once the meeting ends.
 No additional setup or interaction is required.

-## Permissions

-- `webNavigation`: Allows the extension to listen for navigation events and take action accordingly.
-- `tabs`: Enables the extension to manipulate browser tabs, including closing tabs as needed.
-- `host_permissions`: Grants access to specific domains, ensuring compatibility with Zoom-related URLs.

 ## Support